 How cone cells help with seeing color

 Every color that exists is made up of a combination of the three main primary colors of light.
 These are, Red, Blue and Green.
 The reason why these three colors are the primary colors is because they are actually the only three colors that we can detect.
 We have three types of cones that detect wavelengths, these wavelengths are Long – Red, Middle – Green, Short – Blue.

 Colors can be separated into two main types, warm and cool colors. warm colors for example are red, yellow and orange.
 Cool colors for example are blue and green.
 Our eyes can detect more warm colors than cool colors, this is because the majority of the cones in our retinas are designed to detect warm colors.
 The difference is about 60 percent are warm color detecting cones and 40 percent for detecting cool colors.

-A study conducted by Newton discovered that an object itself either absorbs or reflexes color, white is the absence of color because it reflexes all colors.
-A black object absorbs all colors in equal amounts which create the color black.
-So a blue object is reflecting blue and absorbing the other colors.
+A study conducted by Newton discovered that an object itself either absorbs or reflects color.
+White is the absence of color because it reflects all colors, black objects absorb all colors in equal amounts which creates the color black.
+So a blue object is reflecting blue and absorbing all other colors.
 You only see the reflected color or wavelengths.